fniessink/toisto/docs/software.md

 ### Diminutive

-When a concept has a diminutive, the diminutive be included in the JSON file by using `root` for the base form of the concept and `diminutive` for the diminutive form:
+When a concept has a diminutive, the diminutive can be included in the JSON file by using `root` for the base form of the concept and `diminutive` for the diminutive form:

 ```json
 {